braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/sdk_integration.md

 # Integrating the Braze Swift SDK

 > Learn how to integrate and customize the Braze Swift SDK using the Swift Package Manager (SPM), CocoaPods, or manual integration methods.
-When you're finished, you'll have access to basic analytics (via session handling) and basic in-app messages.

-{% alert tip %}
-For additional information and guidance on the various SDK symbols, see the [Braze Swift SDK reference documentation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/ "full iOS class documentation").
+For more information about the various SDK symbols, see [Braze Swift reference documentation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/ "full iOS class documentation").
-{% endalert %}

 ## Prerequisites

-Before you start, verify your environment is [supported by the Braze Swift SDK](https://github.com/braze-inc/braze-swift-sdk#version-information).
+Before you start, verify your environment is supported by the [latest Braze Swift SDK version](https://github.com/braze-inc/braze-swift-sdk#version-information).

 ## Integrating the SDK